ds2-lab/Wukong/README.md

     If True, then Wukong will attempt to use AWS Fargate for its intermediate storage.
 This requires that the AWS Fargate infrastructure already exists and that Wukong has been correctly configured to use it (i.e., passing the required information to the 'LocalCluster' instance.
-This defaults to False, in which case Wukong simply uses a single Redis instance for all intermediate storage.
+This defaults to False, in which case Wukong simply uses a single Redis instance for all intermediate storage. use_local_proxy : bool
+    If True, automatically deploy the KV Store Proxy locally on the same VM as the Static Scheduler.
+    Note that the user should pass a value for the `local_proxy_path` property if setting `use_local_proxy` to True.
+    If not, then Wukong will attempt to locate the proxy in "../KV Store Proxy/", which may or may not work depending on where Wukong is being executed from.
+  local_proxy_path: str
+    Fully-qualified path to the KV Store Proxy source code, specifically the proxy.py file.
+    This is only used when `use_local_proxy` is True.
+    Example: "/home/ec2-user/Wukong/KV Store Proxy/proxy.py"
 ```

 ### Single-Node DAG Example